 The Stock Method of Naming

 An ionic compound is named first by its cation and then by its anion.
 The cation has the same name as its element.
-For example, Na+1 is called the sodium ion, just as Na would be called the sodium atom.
-The anion is named by taking the elemental name, removing the ending, and adding "ide."
+For example, K+1 is called the potassium ion, just as K is called the potassium atom.
+The anion is named by taking the elemental name, removing the ending, and adding "-ide."
 For example, F-1 is called fluoride, for the elemental name, fluorine.
-The "ine" was removed and replaced with "ide."
+The "-ine" was removed and replaced with "-ide."
 To name a compound, the cation name and the anion named are added together.
 For example, NaF is also known as sodium fluoride.

 If either the cation or the anion was a polyatomic ion, the polyatomic ion name is used in the name of the overall compound.
-The polyatomic ion name does not change.
-For example, NH4NO3 is called ammonium nitrate.
+The polyatomic ion name stays the same.
+For example, Ca(NO3)2 is called calcium nitrate.